light gray lines

 Strengths:

-• Strong focus on security with fraud prevention tools
+• Strong security focus, including fraud prevention tools

-• Free Standard Account—ideal for new and small businesses.
+• Free Standard Account, suitable for new and small businesses

 Considerations: